-What is a Community Foundation?
+What is a community foundation?

 The foundation invests endowed funds created by individuals, families, organizations, and businesses, and uses the income to award grants and scholarships that benefit the region.
 Community foundations operate in perpetuity, meaning that gifts made to them will continue to grow and support regional needs for generations.
-There are currently over 1,500 community foundations worldwide and over 750 in the United States.
+There are currently over 1,500 community foundations worldwide and over 900 in the United States.